senseuwaterloo/TempoLo-replication-package/README.md

 5     LOG.debug("Closed socket {}", socket);
 ...
 ```
+## Relevant instances:

+1. Case from Spring framework: https://github.com/jodavimehran/code-tracker/issues/65 The case is in file AbstractMessageConverterMethodProcessor.java
+https://github.com/spring-projects/spring-framework/commit/900bc8a2e341277296a463c7b5db4abb944e14d7?diff=split#diff-ea43e736983102ff93143d5a8e5a0e63837233bafa3a5f8bae78256211ed9113R280-R283 and involves a logging statement that is moved within the parent block from the end of the block to the beginning of the block.
+The message is changing tense from "Written" to "Writing".
+2. Issue reports for Hadoop (still pending): 1) https://issues.apache.org/jira/browse/YARN-11143; 2) https://issues.apache.org/jira/browse/YARN-11144
+3. Issue reports for Jmeter: https://github.com/apache/jmeter/pull/714
+4. Issue reports for Tomcat: https://github.com/apache/tomcat/pull/514
+5. Issue reports for ActiveMQ: https://github.com/apache/activemq/pull/840

 ### References

 [10] Z. Ding, H. Li, and W. Shang, “Logentext: Automatically generating logging texts using neural machine translation,” in Proceedings of the 29th IEEE International Conference on Software Analysis, Evolution and Reengineering, ser.
 SANER ’22, 2022.